catseye/The-Dossier/article/Miscellaneous Memories of Games.md

-Memories of Miscellaneous Games
+Miscellaneous Memories of Games
 ===============================

-Really, just ones I remember for whatever reason, that maybe aren't really *that* special.
-They're neither exceptionally good nor exceptionally bad.
-They're here because I remember something about them.
+These are games that I remember something about for whatever reason, that don't fit into any of the other lists: they're not favourites (but they might be OK), they're not classics (but they might've been popular), and they're not items of note (but they might be somewhat interesting.)

 ### Penny Arcade